GoldenCheetah/GoldenCheetah/README.md

 * Local Python runtime or embedding a user installed runtime
 * Embedded user installed R runtime

+GoldenCheetah supports community sharing via the Cloud
+* Upload and download user developed metrics
+* Upload and download user, Python or R charts
+* Import indoor workouts from the ErgDB
+* Share anonymised data with researchers via the OpenData initiative

 GoldenCheetah is free for everyone to use and modify, released under the GPL v2 open source license with pre-built binaries for Mac, Windows and Linux.

 ## Installing